Hindu denominations: Shaivism

 Shaivas or Shaivites are those who primarily worship Shiva as the supreme god, both immanent and transcendent.
 Shaivism embraces at the same time monism (specifically nondualism) and dualism.
 To Shaivites, Shiva is both with and without form; he is the Supreme Dancer, Nataraja; and is linga, without beginning or end.
 Shiva is sometimes depicted as the fierce god Bhairava.
-Saivists are more attracted to asceticism than devotees of other Hindu sects and may be found wandering India with ashen faces, performing self-purification rituals.
+Shaivites are more attracted to asceticism than devotees of other Hindu sects and may be found wandering India with ashen faces, performing self-purification rituals.
 They worship in the temple and practice yoga, striving to be one with Shiva within.

 The major schools of Shaivism include: